 The style does work and it is legitimate.
 Companies like Costco do something similar, although they sell items in physical stores, rather than offering discount programs.

 Many people won’t be able to afford the initial cost.
 They certainly wouldn’t have enough to take full advantage of the discounts.
 Others wouldn’t be willing to take the risk.
-It is a considerable amount to pay for the opportunity to save money.

 The Value Of Savings